 Flights from London take around 2h 30m.

 Ryanair (from Stansted) flies the most to Cagliari (check the official website for the schedule).
+Please note that the 2022 flight schedules have not yet been published.

 British Airways fly direct from London Gatwick (LGW) to Cagliari-Elmas Airport (check the official website for the schedule).
+Please note that the 2022 flight schedules have not yet been published.

 EasyJet fly direct from London Gatwick (LGW) to Cagliari-Elmas Airport (check the official website for the schedule).
+Please note that the 2022 flight schedules have not yet been published.

 After arriving to France from the English Channel there are many routes available from France and Italy to reach Sardinia: